-For a general explanation of the Hospital Admissions process and practical advice about what you can expect during your Hospital stay and what you should bring with you, please refer to the SA Health Hospital Admission Pack.
-This can be viewed and downloaded from the SA Health website at: www.sahealth.sa.gov.au/goingtohospital
+For a general explanation of the Hospital admissions process and practical advice about what you can expect during your Hospital stay and what you should bring with you, please refer to the SA Health Hospital Admission Pack.
+This can be viewed and downloaded from the SA Health website at:

+www.sahealth.sa.gov.au/goingtohospital

 We hope that the information is of assistance.
-If you have any feedback please let one of the staff know or email us: Health.FUNOCEOCorrespondence@sa.gov.au
+If you have any feedback, please let one of the staff know or email us at: Health.FUNOCEOCorrespondence@sa.gov.au

-For more information about Hawker Memorial Hospital services and facilities, please visit the SA Health Website
+For more information about the Port Augusta Hospital services and facilities, please visit the SA Health website.